peteryuX/peteryuX/README.md

 ### Hi~ I'm Peter! 👋

-I'm a software engineer for mahcine learning and passionate about building machine learning models in production!
+I'm a software engineer for machine learning and passionate about building machine learning models in production!

 I'm currently open to new opportunities (ML engineer / Data Scientist)!